scrtlabs/marketplace/_sources/data-providers.rst.txt

     * "2017-11-01" or "2017-11-1" (for November 1st, 2017)
     * "2017-12-14 23:00" (for December 14th, 2017 at 11:00PM)

+  Dates should default to UTC for the timezone.

 * Numbers: Numbers should be provided as integer or floats without quotes.
   Use as many decimals as necessary.